tensorflow/agents/README.md

 pip install --user --upgrade tf-agents-nightly  # depends on tf-nightly
 ```

 If you clone the repository you will still need a `tf-nighly` installation.
-You can then run `pip install -e .[tests]` to get dependencies to run tests.
+You can then run `pip install -e .[tests]` from the agents directory to get dependencies to run tests.

 <a id='Contributing'></a>
 ## Contributing